Fertilize with nettle water

 When I want to use the water, I start by removing the old plant parts and put them in a separate barrel.
 Since I like to make good use of most things, I also fill this barrel with water and let it rest for a while.
 Then I water using the fluid and put nettle parts around plants that need a little extra support.
-Like squash or pumpkin.
+Like zucchini or pumpkin.

 Dilute your nettle water

 The nettle water that remains in the large barrel is a witch’s brew that resembles a kind of algae soup.
 It’s soggy and greenish brown.
 Very concentrated.
 I have about 37 liters (10 gallons) in this barrel.
 I'll dilute it to about 1/10, which will give me close to 400 liters (a bit more than 100 gallons) of nettle water.
 I pour a reasonable dose into watering cans and add water.
 It's a lot easier to pour the water from another watering can instead of using the water hose.
 This is because there will be a lot of foam when the water hose splashes into the nettle water and it’s difficult to fill the entire can.

 I use cans without sprinklers when I water with nettle water.
 There are lots of old plant parts in the can and they might jam the sprinklers.
 It's a quick and easy job to water without sprinkler.

 Timing is everything